Mutrux Firm Injury Lawyers

 Bicyclists who traverse the city using the roadways are put at increased risk of serious injury or death in the event of a collision with a motor vehicle.
 Some of the hazards include:

-Parked cars may not seem like an obvious hazard, but they can pose significant risks to cyclists in Columbia.
-One common danger is when someone opens a car door directly into a cyclist’s path.
-If the cyclist cannot react quickly enough, a collision is almost inevitable.
-Even if they manage to avoid the door, they might swerve into oncoming traffic, increasing the risk of severe injury.
+Parked cars might not seem like an obvious hazard, but they often create significant risks for cyclists in Columbia.
+One common danger arises when someone opens a car door directly into a cyclist’s path.
+If the cyclist fails to react quickly, a collision becomes almost inevitable.
+Even when avoiding the door, the cyclist might swerve into oncoming traffic, increasing the risk of severe injury.

-If you’ve lived in St. Louis for a while, you know how congested the roads can become, especially during rush hour.
-Motorists often attempt risky maneuvers to bypass traffic, which can disrupt a bicyclist’s right of way.
-These actions make it harder for cyclists to prevent accidents, increasing their risk of injury.
+If you’ve lived in Columbia for a while, you know how congested the roads can get, especially during rush hour.
+Motorists often attempt risky maneuvers to bypass traffic, disrupting a bicyclist’s right of way.
+These actions make it harder for cyclists to avoid accidents and increase their risk of injury.

-Unfortunately, many motor vehicles do not respect the bicyclist’s right of way, therefore, they often cross into the bike lane to get ahead in traffic, causing potential injury to a bicyclist.
-The risk becomes especially prevalent during adverse weather conditions or during nighttime hours.
+Unfortunately, many motor vehicles fail to respect the bicyclist’s right of way and often cross into the bike lane to get ahead in traffic, putting cyclists at risk of injury.
+The risk increases, especially during adverse weather conditions or at night.

 Because cyclists in St. Louis travel much slower than motor vehicles, this can lead to impatient motorists attempting to pass them without regard for their safety or well-being.
 As a St. Louis bicycle accident lawyer, this seems to be one of the most common types of incidents.